rafaelsoteldosilva/restaurant-suggestions/README.md

 </View>
 ```

-filterResultsByPrice is a helper function that filters the reult set according to the price level, $, $$ or $$$$, which correspond to cost-effective, bit pricier and big spender respectively.
+filterResultsByPrice is a helper function that filters the result set (that was obtained making a request to the yelp api) according to the price level, $, $$ or $$$$, which correspond to cost-effective, bit pricier and big spender respectively.

 ```jsx
 const filterResultsByPrice = (price) => {